SIZING & POSITIONING GUIDE

 SIZING (ROAD BIKES)

-Using the traditional method 9 to 10 inches is deducted from the inside leg measurement taken in stocking feet.
-For example an inside leg measurement of 30 inches would have 9 or 10 inches deducted so a frame of 20 or 21 inches would be recommended.10 inches would be deducted, when the seat tube finishes level with the top tube and is measured to this point.
+Using the traditional method 9 to 10 inches is deducted from the inside leg measurement taken in stocking feet (This is not trouser inside leg!!).
+For example an inside leg measurement of 30 inches would have 9 or 10 inches deducted so a frame of 20 or 21 inches would be recommended (NB - When we refer to frame size, we refer to the British sizing method, which is the distance from the centre of the bottom bracket shell, to the very top of the seat tube).10 inches would be deducted, when the seat tube finishes level with the top tube and is measured to this point.
 9 inches would be deducted, when the seat tube extends above the top tube by an inch or so as it does with many current frames.